 View PowerPoint Slides

-Librarian Elizabeth Galoozis will share how undergraduates can utilize the USC libraries for research, class assignments and other projects.
+Librarian Elizabeth Galoozis shares how undergraduates can utilize the USC libraries for research, class assignments and other projects.

 View PowerPoint Slides

-Librarian Elizabeth Galoozis will talk about the research resources that are available for graduate students at the USC libraries.
+Librarian Elizabeth Galoozis shares research resources that are available for graduate students at the USC libraries.

-Writing Workshops are offered in partnership with The Writing Program typically during March and April.
-View schedule for upcoming sessions and access previously recorded workshops here.
+Fulbright Writing Workshops are offered in partnership with The Writing Program in March and April.
+View schedule for upcoming sessions and access previously recorded workshops.

 How to Choose Fulbright Grant Type and Country Brainstorm Worksheet

-This brainstorm sheet offers guidance to narrow down which Fulbright opportunity and country are the best fit for you considering your experiences thus far.
+This handout offers guidance on how to narrow down which Fulbright opportunity and country are the best fit for you.